Bondholder Group Says AMR Board Should Go

 A group of some of bankrupt American Airlines' most significant bondholders said it will not support a standalone restructuring unless a new board is brought in, a move that may increase hurdles for chief executive Tom Horton and his team.

-The 12-member bondholder group, which includes JPMorgan Chase, Pentwater Capital Management and York Capital Management, is the primary well-organized group to have expressed an interest in funding an independent exit for the airline's parent company AMR.
+The 12-member bondholder group, which includes JPMorgan Chase, Pentwater Capital Management and York Capital Management, is the primary well-organised group to have expressed an interest in funding an independent exit for the airline's parent company AMR.

 AMR filed for bankruptcy in November 2011, seeking to reduce costs.